orozcodelpinopedro/orozcodelpinopedro.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I am a Biostatistician at [Eli Lilly](https://www.lilly.com) working on clinical trials for Diabetes.
+I am a biostatistician at [Eli Lilly](https://www.lilly.com) doing research on diabetes.

 I hold a Ph.D. in Biostatistics from the [University of Michigan](https://sph.umich.edu/biostat/), where worked with [Dr. Zöllner](https://sph.umich.edu/faculty-profiles/zollner-sebastian.html) in statistical genetics and with [Dr. Boonstra](https://sph.umich.edu/faculty-profiles/boonstra-philip.html) in data integration methods.
 I am a former [Fulbright-García Robles fellow](https://www.comexus.org.mx) (September 2017 until August 2020), which helped me support myself during the first three years of my Ph.D.